core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 sent by the server to give more guidance to the client, e.g., about the details of the overload situation.

+The 4.29 Response Code is only returned to the client(s) sending requests too frequently; if other clients are sending requests that cannot be served due to server overload, the 5.03 Response Code is more appropriate.

 If a client repeats a request that was answered with 4.29 before Max- Age time has passed, it is possible the client did not recognize the error code and the server MAY respond with a more generic error code